TaymazKH/microservices-lambda-and-k8s-port/docs/service-architecture.md

   the value of `1` is present.
 - `default_port`: This constant is the default port to be used when starting an HTTP server.
 It can be overwritten with an environment variable named `PORT`.
-- RPC constants: These are string constants that have a name of the form `<rpc>_RPC`, with the `<rpc>` section being the name of an RPC function in the proto service definition.
+- RPC name constants: These are string constants that have a name of the form `<RPC_NAME>_RPC`, with the `<RPC_NAME>` section being the name of an RPC function in the proto service definition.
 These constants are used to indicate which RPC function the client wanted to call.

 ### Classes and Structs